JeesooHa/8team/README.md

 2. How to end the game - All the HP points burned out

-3. Adding Boss monster - one more image
+3. Adding Boss monster - one more image  (done)

 4. stage 2 - Blackground : Image which has long length of width